Dick Tracy by Mike Curtis and Charles Ettinger for September 30, 2009

 11. Missing large

-WarehouseEyes almost 15 years ago
+WarehouseEyes about 15 years ago

 I’ve been reading some Chester Gould DT collected reprints for comparison, and I find that as bad as Locher’s DT is, Gould’s work is not that much better.